GuestMeNot/Creative-Thoughts/DecentralizedDigitalCertificates.md

 An issue with creating Digital Certificates without a centralized authority is validating the identity of a requester.

-Assuming the physical street address and official name are not needed as part of the certification process as is often the case in Blockchain applications this approach can be used.
+Assuming the physical street address and legal name of the owner of a digital certificate are not needed as part of the certification process as is often the case in Blockchain applications this approach can be used.

 ### Blockchain based digital authority.